Home » Blog » SEO Group Coaching » Should You List Locations for SEO?

 Is listing hundreds of locations on a webpage effective SEO?
 Learn smarter, strategy-driven approaches to boost local visibility.

 David: Well, let’s get started.
-Onawa, you asked the first question today about a client asking to have a page with like 400 city and county names on it.
+Onawa, you asked the first question today about a client requesting a page with approximately 400 city and county names.
 Tell us a little bit about this.

 Onawa: Yes.
 Okay.
-A client request came through and then came to me, and it’s just literally a list of cities and counties in one state for whatever this company does.
+A client request came through to me, and it’s just a list of cities and counties in one state for whatever this company does.
 And I said, “This is a bad idea.
 Don’t do this.”

 David: Yeah.